Join The HIV Long-Term Survivors League[x_subscribe form=”286″]

 June 5 is HIV Long-Term Survivors Day

-Every year people join together to celebrate and honor the Long-Term Survivors of the HIV/AIDS epidemic.
-Please join us in raising awareness about the needs, issues and journeys of HIV Long-Term Survivors (HLTS) as we mark two significant milestones – it has been 36 years since HIV was identified on June 5, 1981.
-It is 21 years since Highly Active Antiretroviral Therapy (HAART) became available in the U.S.
+Every year people join in celebrating and honoring the Long-Term Survivors of the HIV/AIDS epidemic.
+Please join us in elevating awareness about journeys of HIV Long-Term Survivors (HLTS).
+2017 marks two significant milestones – 36 years since HIV was identified on June 5, 1981, and 21 years of Highly Active Antiretroviral Therapy (HAART) became available in the U.S.

 Every year people come together to celebrate and honor the Long-Term Survivors of the HIV/AIDS epidemic.
 Please join us in raising the profile of HIV Long-Term Survivors—our needs, issues, and journeys.